Matt Greene: Edmonton Oilers

 Greene was drafted in the second round, 44th overall, by the Edmonton Oilers in the 2002 NHL entry draft.
 Prior to his professional career, he played for three seasons with the North Dakota Fighting Sioux men's ice hockey team.
 In 2004–05, Greene captained The Fighting Sioux to the NCAA Men's Ice Hockey Championship game, losing to the University of Denver Pioneers, 4–1.

 Due to his talent, Greene was encouraged to leave college hockey after only three seasons to start a professional career.
 After a successful training camp with the Oilers prior to the 2005–06 season, Greene signed a professional contract with Edmonton and was assigned to their American Hockey League (AHL) affiliate in Des Moines, the Iowa Stars.
 He made his NHL debut with the Oilers on December 30, 2005, against the Nashville Predators, and scored his first NHL point on January 25, 2006, away against he Mighty Ducks of Anaheim, assisting on an Aleš Hemský goal.

 Wearing sweater number 32 for the first 13 games of his NHL career, Greene changed to sweater number 2 on February 2, 2006, when the Oilers faced off against the Columbus Blue Jackets.

-Greene was part of the Edmonton team that made a run to the Stanley Cup Finals, though the Cinderalla run eventually fell short after the Oilers lost in Game 7 to the Carolina Hurricanes.
+Greene was part of the Edmonton team that made a run to the Stanley Cup Final, though the Cinderalla run eventually fell short after the Oilers lost in game seven to the Carolina Hurricanes.
 Greene contributed an assist in his team's playoff run.

 Greene scored his first NHL goal on December 15, 2006, against Minnesota Wild netminder Manny Fernandez.
 The goal was scored in the third period of the game, evening the score at 1–1.
 The Oilers would eventually score two more goals, winning 3–1.
 Local Edmonton broadcaster Gene Principe awarded Greene the game puck during an interview session following the game.
 Greene also received the second star of the game due to his effort.